310mc/https-310mc.github.io-tl/source/_posts/christmas_live/dot_to_dot.md

 ## Translation Notes

-[^1]: Shinobu is singing a different variation of the song *mou ikutsu neru to oshougatsu* (Just a few more nights, and it's New Years).
+[^1]: Shinobu is singing a different variation of the song <em>mou ikutsu neru to oshougatsu</em> (Just a few more nights, and it’s New Years).
 Read more <a href="https://maki.typepad.com/justhungry/2009/12/how-many-nights-until-new-years-oshougatsu-.html" target="_blank">here</a>, with the lyrics.
 [^2]: Hattori Hanzō was a famous ninja in the Sengoku era.
 Read more <a href="https://en.wikipedia.org/wiki/Hattori_Hanz%C5%8D" target="_blank">here</a>.
 [^3]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Pirate_Festival" target="_blank">Pirate Festival</a>, which happened in summer.
 [^4]: Another story that shows another winter day of Midori skipping out on carrying produce boxes is <a href="/senpai_turned_into_a_dog/" target="_blank">Zodiac – Senpai Turned Into A Dog!?</a>
 [^5]: Yuruchara, <em>yuru</em> meaning “loose,” “soft,” “laid-back,” + the word “character”. <em>Yuruchara</em> are mascot characters, their defining features are that they have very peculiar designs, ranging from bizarre-cute to adorkable, as well as being used all across Japan for PR purposes, in companies, prefectures, etc… For more information please see <a href="https://en.wikipedia.org/wiki/yuruchara" target="_blank">this</a>.
 [^6]: I wasn’t able to convey it clearly in English, but Hinata is mimicking Bruce Lee’s signature cry here, so it’s likely he’s doing a Bruce Lee jumping kick as well.
 (TL note from Mika Enstars)
 [^7]: One of the <em>zen</em> meditation postures require you to sit in lotus position, as shown in Tetora’s CG.
 [^8]: Taisho (<em>Taishou</em>, 大将) is how Tetora calls Kuro.
 It means “chief”, “boss”, “general”.
 [^9]: Taichou is a title that refers to the leader (sometimes translated as Captain).
 It literally means “Commander”.
 [^10]: Although slightly vague and indirect, there is an interesting correlation between what Kanata says in this story, and what he says in his 2nd year about his mother and the ocean (shown in <a href="https://twilightmalachite.tumblr.com/post/719181423390621697/altered-heaven-and-hell-13" target="_blank">this chapter from Altered</a>).
 [^11]: Chiaki has said “Don’t give up on living” to Kanata back in their 2nd year too, in Meteor Impact (<a href="/meteor_impact/second_half_p2/" target="_blank">Unqualified Hero - Chapter 20</a>).
 In general, this chapter has a handful of lines that are referenced in Meteor Impact!